 Scality Connect becomes the third element in the company’s portfolio.
 Their RING software makes up the large majority of their business.
-In June they introduced Zenko, a multi-cloud data controller based on the Amazon S3 APIs, which is in open source today.
+In June they announced Zenko, a multi-cloud data controller based on the Amazon S3 APIs, which is in open source today.
 It can use them all in a global namespace, facilitating easier movement between clouds and avoiding being locked into one.

 Scality Connect for Azure Blob Storage is designed to make it easier to move from S3 to Azure.